-Now Accepting 2019 Spring Cycle Applications Through December 15, 2018 - Apply Now
+Now Accepting 2019 Spring Cycle Applications Extended to January 4, 2019 - Apply Now

 The Wake Forest Institute for Regenerative Medicine (WFIRM) places the highest priority on education and training and is committed to facilitating global knowledge exchange and collaborative networks.
 WFIRM views the presence of visiting scholars as being of strategic importance to both fostering international education as well as the advancement and internationalization of the field, which can result in the development of new regenerative medicine therapies, products and support technologies.